For A Future Without Cancer

 Cancer prevention in a human, accessible way.

-Through cycling events, community meetings, and storytelling, the expedition will help bring cancer prevention research into everyday life.
+Through cycling events, community meetings, food conversations, and storytelling, the expedition helps bring cancer prevention awareness into everyday life, in a way people can understand, share, and use.

 In Aid of the World Cancer Research Fund